marco-calautti/DeltaPatcher/README.md

 Delta Patcher is a hybrid frontend to the xdelta3 decoder/encoder.
 Delta patcher is able to make and apply xdelta patches.
 But... why making another frontend?
 All the frontends I've seen don't support some options of the encoder/decoder at all, like compression level for encoding and checksum checking for decoding/encoding.
 Also, they are all written in .NET (0_0).
 So, this tool was designed to be selfcontained (as of now, only for Windows).
-It's written in C++ using wxWidgets for the GUI components and all the needed libraries are static linked to the EXE, including the xdelta3 decoder/encoder itself
+It's written in C++ using wxWidgets for the GUI components and all the needed libraries are statically linked to the EXE, including the xdelta3 decoder/encoder itself.
 Last, but not the least, Delta Patcher is GPL2'd and cross-platform: it runs fine on Windows and Linux and should compile on MacOS too.

 ## How to build